Artist in Residence (AiR)

 Who is in Residence?

-This Winter, Casa will be hosting Noah Crowder, who creates textile art under the moniker Monster Boy, as part of the Artist in Residence (AiR) program from February 14 to March 14.
+Casa will be hosting artist Lucy Du as part of the Artist in Residence (AiR) program from April 1 – 29.

 Application Process